-7.14 Sound Sets
+7.15 Sound Sets

 The Sipwise C5 provides the administrator with ability to upload the voice prompts such as conference prompts or call error announcements on the Sound Sets page.
 There is a preference sound_set in the NAT and Media Flow Control section on Domain and Subscriber levels to link subscribers to the sound set that they should hear (as usual the subscriber preference overrides the domain one).
+Additionally Sound Sets can be configured on Peer level in order to play a dedicated early reject prompt when an incoming call doesn't match any local subscriber.
 Sound Sets can be defined in Settings-Sound Sets.
 To create a new Sound Set, click Create Sound Set.
 Then click the Files button.